 Trim any loose threads, pull fuzz out of Velcro enclosures, and put the laces back in place.
 Your shoes should be looking shiny and fresh.
 Betcha no one would even know your kids were rocking second hand shoes!

 There’s no shame in using hand-me-downs.
 I mean, Abram only spent about three weeks in a size 7 shoe!
 I’m not trying to spend a bunch of money for something he’ll barely wear.
-But you CAN make a difference just by figuring out how to clean kids’ shoes, making those old shoes look brand new again.
+But you CAN make a difference just by figuring out how to clean used shoes, making those old hand me down shoes look brand new again.

 Are you Team Hand Me Downs, too?